belczyk/elasticops/README.md

 * Viewing cluster, nodes and indices status and health information (DONE)
 * Indices managment (DONE)
 * Quering (DONE)
-* Running any REST call to ElasticSearch
+* Running any REST call to ElasticSearch or any other API (DONE)
 * Reviewing _analyze endpoint results (DONE)
 * Backup and restore
 * Indexing SQL tables